Maquiladora: The 2000s

 A 2011 Federal Reserve report indicated that the maquiladora industry affects U.S. border city employment in service sectors.
-Although the maquiladora industry suffered due to the early 2000s recession, maquiladoras constituted 54% of the US-Mexico trade in 2004, and by 2005, the maquiladora exports accounted for half of Mexico's exports.
+Although the maquiladora industry suffered due to the early 2000s recession, maquiladoras constituted 54% of the U.S.–Mexico trade in 2004, and by 2005, the maquiladora exports accounted for half of Mexico's exports.
 In the 2000s, the maquila industry faced competition due to rise of other countries with availability of cheap labor, including Malaysia, India, and Pakistan.
 The biggest threat came from China's Special Economic Areas.

 Growth and development

-During the later half of the 1960s, maquiladora industries rapidly expanded geographically and economically and by 1985, had become Mexico's second largest source of income from exports, behind oil.
+During the later half of the 1960s, maquiladora industries rapidly expanded geographically and economically and, by 1985, had become Mexico's second largest source of income from exports, behind oil.
 Since 1973, maquiladoras have also accounted for nearly half of Mexico's export assembly.
 Between 1995 and 2000, exports of assembled products in Mexico tripled, and the rate of the industry's growth amounted to about one new factory per day.
 By the late twentieth century, the industry accounted for 25 percent of Mexico's gross domestic product, and 17 percent of total Mexican employment.

 Globalization

 Since globalization and physical restructuring have contributed to the competition and advent of low-cost offshore assembly in places such as China, and countries in Central America, maquiladoras in Mexico have been on the decline since 2000.
 According to federal sources, approximately 529 maquiladoras shut down and investment in assembly plants decreased by 8.2 percent in 2002 after the imposition of countervailing duties on Chinese products, not available in North America, that were part of the electronics supply chain.
-Despite the decline, over 3,000 maquiladoras still exist along the 2,000 mile-long United States-Mexico border, providing employment for approximately one million workers, and importing more than $51 billion in supplies into Mexico.
+Despite the decline, over 3,000 maquiladoras still exist along the 2,000-mile-long United States-Mexico border, providing employment for approximately one million workers, and importing more than $51 billion in supplies into Mexico.
 Research indicates that maquiladoras' post-NAFTA growth is connected to changes in Mexican wages relative to those in Asia and in the United States, and to fluctuations in U.S. industrial production.
 As of 2006, maquiladoras still accounted for 45 percent of Mexico's exports.
 Maquiladoras, in general, are best represented among operations that are particularly assembly intensive.